Return of the Kane: Synopsis

 Jake pressures Duncan to win the election, though their interaction is more tender than other instances.
 Duncan asks, "What if I find happiness living in a grass hut, carving drift wood figurines for tourists?"
 Jake responds: "[...] if you're happy and committed to drift woods carving, be the best driftwood carver you can be...
 After you've graduated from Stanford...
 Law school... summa cum laude."
 Duncan laughs and the tension is eased for a moment.
 The next day, Veronica sees defaced Wanda posters and clean new Duncan posters.
 Veronica and Wanda decide to hang out and make new posters.
 In newspaper class, Veronica confronts Duncan about his role in the election, but he doesn't respond.
 That night, Logan finds his father, who cannot sleep due to the recent press about Logan's homeless boxing ring.
 On the day of the election, Veronica tries to give Weevil (Francis Capra) a Wanda bumper sticker.
 Weevil refuses, saying his friend Felix got in trouble for stealing traffic signs after sleeping with Wanda.
 Soon after, Veronica proposes they go to a rave in the desert, win or lose.
 Wanda asks if they'll need "provisions," referring to ecstasy, and Veronica lies, saying she knows a dealer.
 Aaron Echolls tells Logan that he is going to force him to volunteer at a soup kitchen as a publicity response.
 It starts to go well, but Logan states that Aaron is donating $500,000 to the Neptune Food Bank, a promise Aaron never made.
 Later that day, Aaron whips Logan with a belt while Logan's mother sits in another room.

 Veronica is subject to an emergency locker check, after which she hears that Duncan won the presidency.
 Veronica realizes Wanda is ratting out other students to clear her record of a drug charge.
 When Veronica confronts her, Wanda admits to reporting other students because it's her only hope of maintaining a clear record and getting into college.
 Veronica replies that there are no hard feelings since she didn't vote for Wanda.
 Later that day, Veronica receives her package from the reporter and starts to lie to Keith about its contents before telling her dad the truth and pleading with him to reopen the case.
 She shows the footage of Abel Koontz's arrests and the shoes decorated by Veronica that one of the images contains.
 Keith asks what she thinks those shoes were doing with Abel Koontz, and Veronica responds, "Good question."

-Arc significance

-Abel Koontz fires his public defender.

-Veronica finds out that the pair of Lilly's shoes found on Abel Koontz's houseboat were still in her room after her murder.

-We find out that Logan is being abused by his father.